gushitig/gushitig/README.md

 - ❓ Ask me about anything related to cats.
 Or front end. :)

-- ⚡ Fun fact: I train in my spare time for downhill and enduro mountain biking.
+- ⚡ Fun fact: I train in my spare time for downhill and enduro mountain bike racing.

 <br/>